Fix Windows Update Error 0x80240439: 5 Working Methods

 net start wuauserv

-In our testing, this fixed the error on a Windows 10 PC where wsreset didn’t help.
-The SoftwareDistribution folder had grown bloated with corrupted files.
-After clearing it, Windows downloaded fresh update data and the error disappeared.
+This often fixes the error on machines where wsreset didn’t help, especially when the SoftwareDistribution folder has grown bloated with corrupted files.
+After clearing it, Windows downloads fresh update data and the error disappears.

 For related update errors, check error 0x800703f1 above or our guide on error 0x80070426.